Toni

-Toni, Toñi or Tóni is a unisex given name.
+Toni, Toñi or Tóni is a unisex given name used in several European countries as well as among individuals with ancestry from these countries outside Europe.

 In Spanish, Italian, Croatian and Finnish, it is a masculine given name used as a short form of the names derived from Antonius like Antonio, Ante or Anttoni.

-In Danish, English, Finnish, Norwegian and Swedish, it is a feminine given name used as a short form of Antonia.
+In Danish, English, Norwegian and Swedish, it is a feminine given name used as a short form of Antonia.

 In Bulgarian, it is a unisex name used as a diminutive form of both Antoniya and Anton.

 Toñi is a Spanish feminine given name used as a short form of Antonia.

 Tóni a Hungarian masculine given name used as a diminutive form of Antal.

 It is sometimes a short form (hypocorism) of other names, such as Antonio, Antoine, Antonia or Antoinette.
 It is also sometimes a surname.
 Notable people with this name include the following: